 How Much is My Motorcycle Injury Claim Worth?

 With nearly 315,000 licensed motorcyclists on the road in Illinois, motorcycle collisions have increased steadily in the past few years.
 According to the 2020 Crash Facts & Statistics Report performed by the Illinois Department of Transportation, 2,238 motorcyclists sustained injuries in vehicle crashes.
-Considering such alarming numbers, motorcyclists have to wonder how they can be compensated fairly for their injuries.
+Considering such alarming numbers, motorcyclists must wonder how they can be compensated fairly for their injuries.

 A reliable motorcycle accident attorney can assist you in filing a claim with your insurance company.
 The legal team at Malman Law is here to provide you with the guidance you desperately need during this stressful time.